 After filing the FAFSA, all students will receive an electronic copy of the financial aid offer notice in their student email account.
 First-time UM-Flint students will receive a paper copy of this offer notice.
 The offer notice will indicate whether or not work-study has been offered.

 Students may apply for work-study each year.
 Professional experience and learning opportunities may also be found by applying for one of many volunteer opportunities.

 Work-Study funds are accepted just like any other type of aid – they must be accepted electronically by September 30 on SIS.
 Learn more about how to view/accept aid on SIS here.

 The work-study program is very similar to a regular job.
 You will receive a paycheck when you work.
-You may earn up to your award each semester.
-You may also set up direct-depositing through e-Refund.
+You may earn up to your offer each semester.
+You may also set up direct deposit through e-Refund.